KathrynMorgan/maas-image-ops/README.md

 5. Edit value of `source_ISO` in tools/bld-img.sh`
 6. Run build cmd `. tools/bld-img.sh`
 7. From another terminal or tmux pane, execute `. tools/watch.sh` to monitor progress
-8. When complete, find your new file in the current directory
+8. When complete, find your new file in the current directory & upload to your maas region server
+9. Import your new image with the following command syntax: maas admin boot-resources create name='windows/win2016' title='Windows Server 2016' architecture='amd64/generic' filetype=ddtgz content@=${/path/to/windows_maas_img_file}